VRGroupRWTH/cudaCompress/README.md

 float: quantization step size
 int:   compression iterations
 int:   huffman bits

-for t in t Dim:
-    for c in number of Channels:
+for each timeslice t:
+    for each channel c:
-        size_t: number of compressed Bytes for this channel in this timeslice
+        uint64: count of compressed Bytes for this channel in this timeslice
-        *** compressed channel c for current timeslice t ***
+        *** compressed channel c for current timeslice t *** EOF

-EOF
 ```